communication

 The rule here is simple: You cannot talk about the relationship.
 This is for venting about external stress—your boss, the traffic, your mom.
 Your partner’s job is to do one thing only: Take your side.

-Why it works: It builds a "us against the world" mentality.
+It builds an "us against the world" mentality.
 We often skip this and go straight to problem-solving, which makes the stressed partner feel unheard.

 3. The "5:1 Ratio" Game